 Why we are seeking your views

-Draft outline content has been developed for the Technical Qualifications to be included in Financial and Accounting T Levels:
+Draft outline content has been developed for the Technical Qualifications to be included in Financial and Accounting and legal T Levels:

 What happens next